tcjennings/tcjennings.github.io/_posts/2016-06-18-the-intranet-of-stuff.md

 ---
 # The Intranet of Stuff

-Wikipedia has an article that describes the [Internet of Things][1]:
+Wikipedia has an article that describes the [Internet of Things][] :

 >The internet of things (IoT) is the network of physical devices, vehicles, buildings and other items—embedded with electronics, software, sensors, and network connectivity that enables these objects to collect and exchange data.